elpop/ga_cli/README.md

     ./ga_cli_to_qr.pl
     ```

-    The program take all the keys defined on the "ga_cli.conf" file and create a set of files (depending of the keys quantity) named "bulk_keys_YY_of_XX.jpg" where YY is the sequence and XX the total images on the set.
+    The program take all the keys defined on the "$HOME/./ga_cli/keys" file and create a set of files (depending of the keys quantity) named "bulk_keys_YY_of_XX.jpg" where YY is the sequence and XX the total images on the set.

     Each QR contain 10 keys per image.
 For example, if you have 25 keys, we generate 3 QR files: